 Sanctuary

-- Ngamba Island Chimpanzee Sanctuary: Located on a small forested island in Lake Victory near Entebbe, this sanctuary is home to about 40 rescued chimpanzees.
+- Ngamba Island Chimpanzee Sanctuary: Located on a small forested island in Lake Victoria near Entebbe, this sanctuary is home to about 40 rescued chimpanzees.

 Tips for trekking